mozilla-l10n/documentation/src/products/firefox_desktop/removing_locales.md

 ### Check usage statistics

 Existing users for this locale need to be moved to another language, otherwise they would remain forever on an obsolete build.
-The first step is to determine the current usage statistics:
-* Check the number of ADIs for this locale on [Tableau](https://dataviz.mozilla.org/#/views/LocalizedFirefoxDesktopADI/LocalizedFirefoxDesktopADI).
-* Check usage on Telemetry using a [query similar to this one](https://sql.telemetry.mozilla.org/queries/4237).
+The first step is to determine the current usage statistics on Telemetry using a [query similar to this one](https://sql.telemetry.mozilla.org/queries/4237).

 If the locale has a significant userbase (in the hundreds of users), you need to determine the best locale to fall back to.
 Possible sources of information are:
 * Wikipedia page for the language to determine where it’s spoken, and if there are other languages commonly spoken in the area.
-* [Tableau](https://dataviz.mozilla.org/#/views/LocalizedFirefoxDesktopADI/LocalizedFirefoxDesktopADI) for the language distribution in these countries.
+* Telemetry ([example for France](https://sql.telemetry.mozilla.org/queries/77772)) for the language distribution in these countries.

 You also need to verify with Business Development if there are **contractual obligations regarding search engines**.